jamonserrano/plumber-sass/README.md

 * Define grid height in pixels, or as a multiple of the base font height.
 * Use a grid height with many divisors.
 * Use font sizes that produce whole numbers with the grid height.

+If you have access to the OpenType metrics of the font you can calculate a more precise baseline ratio with the following formula: `(UnitsPerEm − hhea.Ascender − hhea.Descender) / (2 × UnitsPerEm)`

 ### Varying baseline among fonts in the same family
 Although some weights or styles in the same family can sit on different baselines, it’s generally fine to use the one for the regular font.
 If pixel perfection is important, set individual baselines for each font.